 Joining David on his adventure through life is the most patient, and remarkable musician, Naomi Burns Delafield and their three miniature humans.
 One of their adventures involved 84 days, 3,038km, 60+ portages, and carried them from the Canadian Rockies to the Hudson Bay in their trusty canoe.
 Together they tilt their hands towards organic agriculture, humanitarian efforts, and spending every possible moment exploring nature and paddling a growing stable of thoroughbred canoes.

-Brian is a Bushcraft Instructor, seasonal Conservation Officer for Alberta Parks and retired member of the Canadian Armed Forces, with 25 years of service.
-He grew up surrounded by the Canadian Shield, and the hardwood forests of Southeastern Ontario, where the seed was planted for his love of the Great Outdoors.
+Brian is a Bushcraft Instructor, Fire Inspector for Strathcona County Emergency Services and retired member of the Canadian Armed Forces, with 25 years of service.
+He grew up surrounded by the Canadian Shield, and the hardwood forests, and lakes of Southeastern Ontario, where the seed was planted for his love of the Great Outdoors.

 His instructional career began with the military while in Reconnaissance Platoon.
-Later, while posted with Navy on Vancouver Island, he spent time in our temperate coastal rainforests and learned about “bushcraft”.
+Later, while posted with the Royal Canadian Navy on Vancouver Island, he spent time in our temperate coastal rainforests and learned about “bushcraft”.
 In preparation for his retirement, he began to seek out people that could teach him formal lessons on Bushcraft and found Karamat Wilderness Ways, and became immersed in their mix of Bushcraft and Modern Wilderness Survival.
-He was lucky enough to find great mentors to show him the ways of the boreal forest, and to meet, and assist for the Master Woodsman himself, Mors Kochanski.
-While instructing he’s been fortunate alonside Kelly Harlton, David Delafield and Randy Breeuwsma in Canada, and to help out with the Winter Camping Symposium in Minnesota.
+He was lucky enough to find great mentors to show him the ways of the boreal forest, and to meet, and teach for the late Master Woodsman himself, Mors Kochanski.
+While instructing he’s been fortunate enough to teach with the likes of Master Bushcrafter Kelly Harlton, David Delafield, Dragan Uzelac, to name just a few.

 In 2014, following an invitation to provide programming at the Fort Saskatchewan Museum, he opened his own school Three Ravens Bushcraft.
 While survival is better known, he prefers Bushcraft, because Survival is well…..
 Surviving.
 His motto “teaching you how to live in the woods, not just survive” is really what he’s about.
 He focuses his training on showing all the useful “tools” of the forest and how you can use them once you learn to see them.